Vansh0t/BlazorAdmin/README.md

 ## Setup
 1. Add nuget to the project.
 2. Add BlazorAdmin service.
 AddBlazorAdmin method accepts single string parameter of comma delimited user roles.
-Only user with the roles provided will be able to access 'blazoradmin' endpoint.
+Only users with the roles provided will be able to access 'blazoradmin' endpoint.
 Defaults to Admin.
 ```C#
 using BlazorAdmin;
 var builder = WebApplication.CreateBuilder(args);